Create a Webhook

 - URL to notify (mandatory): Specify the URL or web address where the data will be sent once the webhook is triggered.
 The URL will receive an HTTP POST request when the selected event happens.

 - HTTP basic auth username (optional): Provide the username of the HTTP basic auth if you intend to use Basic Authentication to secure your webhook.

 - HTTP basic auth password (optional): Provide the password of the HTTP basic auth.

-- Custom headers (optional): This field lets you add any additional header into the HTTP POST request.
+- Custom headers (optional): This field lets you add any additional header to the HTTP POST request.
 You can add multiple headers by clicking the + icon.

 - When (mandatory): Set the conditions for the webhook to trigger.
 Here you need to define the event when the webhook will be triggered.
 For ease of use, we have two views under it: Conditional View and Code View.